hamhimdev/pixelfix-rs/README.md

 * Fix one image, many images, or an entire folder (recursive)
 * Progress bar with ETA
 * FAST!!!

+## Installation
+I don't have prebuilt binaries for MacOS yet, but I do for Windows and Linux.
+If you know how to, you probably can build the program on MacOS yourself and it should work fine.
+Windows and Linux users can get it from the [Releases page.](https://codeberg.org/SystemSniper/Rooftop/releases)

 ## Usage